gregSWEN/WebCheckers/docs/DesignDoc.md

 ### Model Tier
-> _Provide a summary of the Model tier of your architecture.
-This
-> section will follow the same instructions that are given for the UI
-> Tier above._

 When a user successfully signs in, they now become a `Player` in the lobby.
 When the players start a game, the `Boardview` represents the board, which consists of `Row`s